FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week7:**

 **prjWeek1:**
 In the first project week Ben designed the waterwheel model to 3d-print it.
-So this one I did not do personally, but we went together to the green-tech lab to targetly interacted with them in order to find out how to print it in the best way and what to look out for.
-I think this also counts as future oriented research since this was only the first try for printing anything and not even the final wheel design.
+So I did not do this one personally, but we went together to the green-tech lab to targetly interacted with them in order to find out how to print it in the best way and what to look out for.
+I think this also counts as future oriented research since this was only the first prototype for printing a wheel and let to us changing the final wheel design.
 If you want to find out what I learned from that click [here](/doc/WhatDidILearnFromAskingTheGreenTechLabGuys.md).
 I also had a meeting with mr. van Gennip to review my PDP ([proof](/doc/MeetingForPDP.md)).

 **prjWeek2:**

 **Week8:**
-To improve the future oriented organisation we held a mid term reflection meeting to reflect on the state of the project and the efficiency of our work.
+We held a mid term reflection meeting to reflect on the state of the project and the efficiency of our work. ([results](https://github.com/FontysVenlo/prj4e-repository-group_e02/blob/dev/documentation/retrospective-results.md))

 **Week9:**